jaredly/jerd/docs/Roadmap.md

 # Immediate stuff

-- [x] fix the "non-uniques" error

-- [x] better restart (reuse textures)
-- [x] yay conway love it

-- [ ] when we enter an invalid state, don't clear out the plugins if we don't have to.

 - [ ] ok the very next thing I want to do is make these glsl bonanzas exportable no need to embed an editor at the moment, although